-Crowfunding has quickly become a popular way to obtain business financing.
-It’s gaining media attention as cool and great way to get a business or project funded by interested folks.
-But, is it really a great way to finance a business?
+Crowdfunding has quickly become a popular way to obtain business financing.
+It’s gaining media attention as a cool, innovative way to get a business or project funded by interested folks.
+But is it really a great way to finance a business?

-Crwodfunding, also known as crowd-sourcing, is a way that allows many individuals (a crowd) to monetarily contribute to a project.
-A project can include anything from a startup, software,a project, a product and even research.
-Depending on the structure, individuals can pre-purchase a product, or make a donation to a project.
-There are discussions about being able to sell equity through this format, but this can run afoul of securities law at this time (Mid 2013).
+Crowdfunding, also known as crowdsourcing, allows many individuals (a crowd) to monetarily contribute to a project.
+A project can include anything from a startup, to software, to a product, and even research.
+Depending on the structure, individuals can pre-purchase a product or make a donation to a project.
+There are discussions about being able to sell equity through this format, but this activity can run afoul of securities law at this time (mid-2013).

 I actually love crowdfunding as a market discovery tool.
-The right combination of a good product and well edited video can help you create a buzz about your product.
+The right combination of a good product and well-edited video can help you create a buzz about your product.
 More importantly, it can help you determine the size of the demand for your product.
 And this is not some nebulous demand calculation either.
-It’s demand from folks that are placing orders and who are willing to pay – my favorite kind.
+It’s demand from folks who are placing orders and who are willing to pay – my favorite kind of folks.

 This information can be priceless and extremely useful for entrepreneurs.

-An added benefit is that it provides a platform where the creators can interact with potential customers, providing them with critical feedback.
-This is particularly useful for great and innovative ideas such as Dan Shapiro’s Robot Turtles, the blink or Coffee Joulies.
+An added benefit is that crowdfunding provides a platform where the creators can interact with potential customers, providing them with critical feedback.
+This feedback is particularly useful for great, innovative ideas such as Dan Shapiro’s Robot Turtles, the blink, or Coffee Joulies.

-Things get trickier if you are using it to finance ongoing projects, especially research.
+Things get trickier if you are using crowdfunding to finance ongoing projects, especially research.
 By definition, research is designed to create intellectual property in the form of discoveries or inventions.
-The people that funded your idea could want a partial claim on the intellectual property that results from the project, especially if the results are groundbreaking.
-Some folks think that they can get around this issue by asking for donations.
+The people who funded your idea could want a partial claim on the intellectual property that results from the project, especially if the results are groundbreaking.
+Some entrepreneurs think that they can get around this issue by asking for donations.
 More on this in a second.

 What if your company is wildly successful?

-Imagine that you have a product, service or invention that becomes wildly successful and eventually makes you a lot of money.
+Imagine that you have a product, service, or invention that becomes wildly successful and eventually makes you a lot of money.
 Believe it or not, this can actually be a big risk.
-Folks that contributed money – either by buying a product or by making a donation – could feel disenfranchised and want a piece of your company.
+Folks who contributed money – either by buying a product or by making a donation – could feel disenfranchised and want a piece of your company.

-I suspect this is less of a risk if you are selling products since it’s a sale of a tangible good.
+I suspect this is less of a risk if you are selling products since it’s a sale of tangible goods.
 But it may be less clear in other cases.
-The risk is that the crowd of folks who help fund your business could turn into a mob with pitchforks that wants their “fair share”.
+The risk is that the crowd of folks who help fund your business could turn into a mob with pitchforks that wants its “fair share.”

 Selling equity could be illegal

 There are talks about selling equity through this process.
-At this point, it also get you in legal trouble and run afoul of securities law.
-Even if it does become legal, it could become a problem and open the risk of litigation.
+At this point, it could get you in legal trouble and run afoul of securities law.
+Even if selling equity does become legal, it could become a problem and open the risk of litigation.

 But – what about donations?

-I wish it where that simple.
-Think about it this way.
-How do you think the folks that donated money to create a great company – or make a great discovery – will feel when they see the founder getting rich?
-More importantly, how do you think class action attorneys will feel about this?
+I wish it were that simple.
+Think about it this way: how do you think the folks who donated money to create a great company – or make a great discovery – will feel when they see the founder getting rich?
+More importantly, how do you think class-action attorneys will feel?
 My guess is that they will sue and try to get the agreement changed or nullified in court.

 By the way – this happens all the time.
-So called “iron-clad” agreements get ripped to pieces by judges in all jurisdictions every single day.
-And even if you win, the legal costs of defending yourself will be high.
+So-called “iron-clad” agreements get ripped to pieces by judges in all jurisdictions every single day.
+And even if you win, the legal costs of defending yourself are significant.

-There is not an easy answer.
-If it were me, I’d consider crowd-funding if I were starting a company that is selling a unique product because I could gauge true market demand.
-Since you are selling an actual product in exchange for money, you could classify it as a sale and have protection against someone wanting a piece of your company if it becomes successful later on.
-However, if I were any other type of for profit venture, I’d try with the more traditional routes first.
+There is no easy answer.
+If it were me, I’d consider crowdfunding if I were starting a company that is selling a unique product because I could gauge true market demand.
+By selling an actual product in exchange for money, you could classify it as a sale and have protection against someone wanting a piece of your company if it becomes successful later on.
+However, if I were in any other type of for-profit venture, I’d try the more traditional routes first.

-I guess my only true advice would be that you should speak to an attorney and be sure to understand all risks before using this type of funding.
+I guess my only true advice is that you speak to an attorney and be sure to understand all risks before using this type of funding.